-One of the key features of Real-time Customer Profile is the ability to unify multi-channel data.
-When Real-time Customer Profile is used to access an entity, it can supply you with a merged view of all profile fragments for that entity across datasets, referred to as the union view and made possible through what is known as a union schema.
-Real-time Customer Profile data is merged across sources when an entity or profile is accessed by its ID or exported as a segment.
-To learn more about accessing profiles and union views using the Real-time Customer Profile API, visit the entities endpoint guide.
+One of the key features of Real-Time Customer Profile is the ability to unify multi-channel data.
+When Real-Time Customer Profile is used to access an entity, it can supply you with a merged view of all profile fragments for that entity across datasets, referred to as the “union view” and made possible through what is known as a union schema.

 Adobe Experience Platform Segmentation Service produces the audiences needed to power experiences for your individual customers.
-When an audience segment is created, the ID of that segment is added to the list of segment memberships for all qualifying profiles.
-Segment rules are built and applied to Real-time Customer Profile data using RESTful APIs and the Segment Builder user interface.
+When an audience is created, the ID of that audience is added to the list of audience memberships for all qualifying profiles.
+Segment rules are built and applied to Real-Time Customer Profile data using RESTful APIs and the Segment Builder user interface.
 To learn more about segmentation, please begin by reading the Segmentation Service overview.

 Data collected through Adobe solutions, including Analytics Cloud, Marketing Cloud, and Advertising Cloud, flows into Experience Platform and is ingested into Profile.

 Observability Insights allows you to expose key metrics in Adobe Experience Platform.
-In addition to Platform usage statistics and performance indicators for various Platform functionalities, there are specific Profile-related metrics that allow you to gain insight into incoming request rates, successful ingestion rates, ingested record sizes, and more.
-To learn more, begin by reading the Observability Insights API overview, and for a complete list of Profile metrics, see the documentation on available metrics.
+In addition to Experience Platform usage statistics and performance indicators for various Platform functionalities, there are specific profile-related metrics that allow you to gain insight into incoming request rates, successful ingestion rates, ingested record sizes, and more.
+To learn more, begin by reading the Observability Insights API overview, and for a complete list of Real-Time Customer Profile metrics, see the documentation on available metrics.